orbitsdev/lucyapp/APP_STRUCTURE.md

-# Lucky Betting App Structure
+# LuckyBet App Structure

-This document outlines the structure for the Lucky Betting app, organizing screens by user role and module to avoid confusion and improve maintainability.
+This document outlines the structure for the LuckyBet app, organizing screens by user role and module to avoid confusion and improve maintainability.

 ## 1. User Roles